Our inboxes are overflowing with offers, promotions and email newsletters.

 Your spelling, grammar, slang, and text formatting have a lot to say about your brand and the type of content you produce.

-Your brand voice will be most successful when it stays consistent on every marketing channel, but it’s hard to reach that consistency if you aren’t sure what your brand voice sounds like now or should sound like.
+Your brand voice is most successful when it stays consistent on every marketing channel, but it’s hard to reach that consistency if you aren’t sure what your brand voice sounds like now.